Ben Ho

 Phase #1: Understanding the context

 This phase is about pulling together the information needed to work out whether you are the right person to plant in this context to reach these people.
-This involves hearing from you – whether orally through mini-interviews or in written form – about your life, ministry, as well as the possible plant and who you’re trying to reach, as well as hearing from those around you who can speak about your character, convictions and competencies.
-This process usually takes 3 months to complete, as we want to make sure if this plant moves forward, you’ve asked the hard questions before you begin what is a challenging journey.
+We'll hear from you about your life and ministry, and dive into the possible plant and who you’re trying to reach.
+We'll hear from people who can speak about your character, convictions and competencies.
+This process usually takes 3 months to complete.
 If you want to dip your toe in the water and get started, head over and do the online Church Planting Questionnaire (about 15 mins) and then we’ll chat.

 Phase #2: Assessment interview